 Beginning in 2009, a series of large donations were received that allowed HSU to embark on an ambitious renovation project of our shelter facility.
 First, a bequest from Ronald and Darlene Boyce resulted in the "Kitty City" and Clinic expansions, and new Administration and Foster Care wings.
 Shortly after, Robert and Teresa Kay made an extremely generous donation for an expansion to our dog adoption area.
 After four years of construction, our square footage was doubled.

+If you need to report an animal emergency, call 911.
 If you suspect or know an animal is suffering from neglect or abuse, call HSU's Investigator at (801) 261-2919, ext.
 210. Our Investigator will ask you for detailed information about the location, animal in question, and potential suspect as well as your contact number, which will be kept strictly confidential.
 Our Investigator will determine the appropriate action and you will be given information on contacting your local police department, sheriff's office, or Animal Control agency when appropriate.
 HSU does not provide emergency response.

 What written resources can I get about animal cruelty?